kuromoka/circleci-status/README.md

 ## Usage
 - Set up CircleCi project and put YAML file to `.circleci/config.yml`.
 - Set vscode configuration.
   - `circleciStatus.apiToken` is required.
-See the [CircleCI docs](https://circleci.com/docs/api/#add-an-api-token) for getting API token.
+See [this page](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) for getting API token.
   - `circleciStatus.projectName` is optional.
 Defaults to your workspace folder name.
 If it's diffrent from CircleCi project name, you need to set this configuration to that name.
   - `circleciStatus.userName` is optional.
-Defaults to username from [this API result](https://circleci.com/docs/api/#user).
+Defaults to username from API result.
 If you want to work on organization reposiroy, you need to set this configuration to organization name.
 ```json
 {
     "circleciStatus.apiToken": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",